Emrecig/FinancalWidgetsCharts/README.md

 The project adheres to a layered architecture, with each layer handling distinct responsibilities, promoting maintainability and scalability.

 ## ✨ Features
--Interactive Charts: Line charts, bubble charts, and pie charts for financial data visualization
+- Interactive Charts: Line charts, bubble charts, and pie charts for financial data visualization

--Real-time Data Updates: Get live data updates, ensuring your charts are always up-to-date
+- Real-time Data Updates: Get live data updates, ensuring your charts are always up-to-date

--Responsive Design: Optimized for both desktop and mobile viewing
+- Responsive Design: Optimized for both desktop and mobile viewing

--Layered Architecture: Clear separation of concerns, enhancing maintainability and scalability
+- Layered Architecture: Clear separation of concerns, enhancing maintainability and scalability

--Customizable Widgets: Modify and tailor widgets to your needs
+- Customizable Widgets: Modify and tailor widgets to your needs

 ## ⚙️ Technologies Used 💻
--ASP.NET Core (.NET 7+)
+- ASP.NET Core (.NET 7+)

--C#
+- C#

--HTML, CSS, JavaScript
+- HTML, CSS, JavaScript

--ApexCharts.js (for interactive charting)
+- ApexCharts.js (for interactive charting)

--Visual Studio
+- Visual Studio

--Entity Framework Core (if applicable for data handling)
+- Entity Framework Core (if applicable for data handling)